 Guadalupe Island is a volcanic island 150 miles off the west coast of Baja California and outperforms every other great white shark destination with shark-seeing consistency and beautiful diving conditions.

-Dive to 30 Feet and Go Face to Face with Great White Sharks!
+Dive to 10 Metres and Go Face to Face with Great White Sharks!

 The sheer number of animals in the bay is jaw-droppingly amazing.
 Guests are likely to see two to three on most dives.
 The bay itself is home to over 200 recognised individuals, ranging from 12 to 19 feet long!
 At times, guests have seen as many as nine sharks on one dive—and that’s because Guadalupe is just the sort of place where magic regularly happens in the water.